Custom Event Setup

 • Narcolepsy - excessive daytime sleepiness and sudden muscle weakness or loss of control.

-• Sleep apnea - stopping and starting breathing during sleep, poor sleep quality and daytime fatigue.
+• Sleep apnea - breathing pauses during sleep and gasping, poor sleep quality, and daytime fatigue.

-• Restless legs syndrome - a feeling of an urge to move the legs
+• Restless legs syndrome - an urge to move the legs.

 • REM behavior disorder - people act out their dreams during sleep, risking harm to themselves or their bed partner.

 Insomnia is the most common sleep disorder.
-It means that we have difficulty falling asleep or can't fall asleep, which leads to not getting enough rest.
-Sleep apnea is another common problem that involves pauses in breathing during sleep as well as loud snoring.
-This can lead to fatigue during the day and an increased risk of heart disease.
+It means having difficulty falling asleep or staying asleep, leading to insufficient rest.
+Sleep apnea is another common problem involving pauses in breathing during sleep and loud snoring.
+This can lead to daytime fatigue and an increased risk of heart disease.

-We talk about circadian rhythm disorders when our internal clock does not correspond to the external environment.
-An example of this is the confusion caused by the multi-shift work schedule, which develops when we work in alternate shifts or at night.
+Circadian rhythm disorders occur when our internal clock does not align with the external environment.
+An example of this is the disruption caused by shift work, which happens when working rotating shifts or at night.

-Restless legs syndrome is a neurological condition in which the legs feel uncomfortable and feel an urge to move while resting or sleeping.
+Restless legs syndrome is a neurological condition where the legs feel uncomfortable, and there is an urge to move them during rest or sleep.
 This can prevent you from falling asleep.

-It is important to understand all types of sleep disorders in order to properly diagnose and treat them.
-If you or someone you know is struggling with sleep problems or feeling tired during the day, be sure to see a sleep specialist.
-Ignoring sleep disorders can have serious health consequences.
+It is important to understand all types of sleep disorders for proper diagnosis and treatment.
+If you suffer from a sleep disorder or feel tired during the day, you should definitely consult a sleep specialist.
+Ignoring sleep disorders can lead to serious health consequences.

-To make sleep easier, establish a consistent bedtime routine and a comfortable place to sleep without distractions, too much light or noise.
-Knowing the causes, symptoms and treatment of sleep disorders can help improve sleep hygiene and well-being.
-If symptoms do not improve or worsen, professional help should be sought.
+To facilitate sleep, establish a consistent bedtime routine and a comfortable sleeping environment free from distractions, excessive light, or noise.
+Knowing the causes, symptoms, and treatments of sleep disorders can help you achieve better sleep hygiene and well-being.
+If symptoms do not improve or worsen, seek professional help.

 What are the symptoms of sleep disorders?

-Sleep disorders can have many symptoms that affect your well-being.
+Sleep disorders can cause many symptoms that affect your well-being.
 The most common symptoms include:

 • Exhaustion and sleepiness during the day

-• The urge to move the legs while resting
+• An urge to move the legs during rest

-• Breathing pauses during sleep (known as sleep apnea)
+• Pauses in breathing during sleep (known as sleep apnea)

-Others may experience unique symptoms such as nightmares or night sweats.
+Others may experience unique symptoms, such as nightmares or night sweats.
 Everyone's experience with sleep disorders is different.
-Don't ignore these signs!
+Do not ignore these signs!

 What are the causes of sleep disorders?

-Stress, anxiety and certain diseases can be mentioned among the main triggers .
-Stress can disrupt sleep patterns, making it difficult to fall asleep or stay asleep.
+Stress, anxiety, and certain illnesses can be listed among the main triggers.
+Due to stress, sleep patterns can be disrupted, making it difficult to fall asleep or stay asleep.

-Medications, drug abuse, lifestyle choices, and environmental factors can also contribute to sleep disorders.
-Medicines can cause insomnia or excessive sleepiness.
+Certain medications or regular drug use, lifestyle habits, and environmental factors can also contribute to the development of sleep disorders.
+Medications can cause insomnia or excessive sleepiness.
 Alcohol and drugs disrupt the normal sleep cycle.

-Irregular sleep patterns or caffeine before bed can also make it difficult for individuals to sleep.
-Noise, light pollution and uncomfortable sleeping conditions can make the situation worse.
+Irregular sleep schedules or caffeine before bedtime can also make it difficult to fall asleep.
+Noise, light pollution, and uncomfortable sleeping conditions can further worsen the situation.

-Sleep disorders affect your physical and mental health, as well as your overall quality of life, so it's important to see a doctor if you're struggling with a sleep disorder.
-Ignoring it can lead to more severe symptoms and long-term health consequences.
+Sleep disorders affect physical and mental health, as well as overall quality of life, so it is vital to consult a doctor if you are struggling with a sleep disorder.
+Ignoring them can lead to more severe symptoms and long-term health consequences.

 How are sleep disorders diagnosed?